nickkeepfer/GitWorkshop/04-Project-Collaboration-with-GitHub/exercises/exercise-5.md

 ### 4. Add Your `git_history.txt` File or New Proposal for a Sorting Function.

-Copy your `git_history.txt` file into the *root* of your local GitWorkshop repository or make changes to the `sorting.py` file.
+Copy your `git_history.txt` file from your previous repository into the *root* of your local GitWorkshop repository or make changes to the `sorting.py` file.
 Then, add and commit this file to your branch:

 ```bash
 git add git_history.txt